 About two weeks ago, Naples had its worst rainfall in living memory.
 The report was of a downpour at the rate of four inches an hour.
-That didn’t keep up for an hour, but for the 15 or 20 minutes that rain fell at that rate.
-Tt was impressive, indeed.
+That didn’t keep up for an hour, but for 15 or 20 minutes rain fell at that rate.
+That was impressive, indeed.
 It then eased off to a solid one inch an hour for much of the day.

 Rain like that, or

 anything even remotely like that, always causes problems

 in Naples.
 There are two main concerns: one is that the

 city sewers can’t handle the run-off.
 As a result,

 streets are flooded.
 Indeed, down at sea level at the